LudovicCocquyt/loto_scoreboard/README.md

 To install the Project Loto, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/project-loto.git`
+1. Clone the repository: `git clone https://github.com/LudovicCocquyt/loto_scoreboard.git`
-2. Navigate to the project directory: `cd project-loto`
+2. Navigate to the project directory: `cd project-loto_scoreboard`
-3. Install the dependencies: `npm install`

 ## Usage

 To use the Project Loto, follow these steps:

-1. Run the application: `npm start`
-2. Enter your chosen numbers.
+1. Enter your chosen numbers.
-3. Compare the generated numbers with the winning numbers.
+2. Compare the generated numbers with the winning numbers.

 ## Contributing